A Feast for the Senses

 Flanked by grand residences, this is the main entrance to Chelsea Barracks.
 A vibrant culinary garden of English fruits, vegetables, herbs and flowers welcomes residents and their guests.

 First new garden squares for several generations, adding five acres of landscaped beauty.

 Garrison Square is Chelsea Barracks’ very own village square, an agreeably bustling space with alfresco dining created to bring people together.

 Whistler Square, with its grand water feature and elegant Magnolia trees, is inspired by the years Whistler spent in Chelsea.

 Lined by London Plane trees, Bourne Walk is a cool and pleasant place to stroll, with native flowers and a gently flowing brook.

-The perfect spot to take a moment and soak up the atmosphere, with a sculpture coming soon by Conrad Shawcross, the youngest living member of the Royal Academy of Arts.
+The perfect spot to take a moment and soak up the atmosphere, with a sculpture by Conrad Shawcross, the youngest living member of the Royal Academy of Arts.